hoangsvit/eplus.dev/clz2iq533000u09jy0v0yfz5t.md

 ## Task 1: Create a Cloud storage bucket

 1\.
-Create a Cloud storage bucket with named as '<mark>Bucket1</mark>', which is located at the left side of the lab instructions.
+Create a Cloud storage bucket with named as '<mark class="bg-yellow-200 dark:bg-yellow-500/30">Bucket1</mark>', which is located at the left side of the lab instructions.

 Click **Check my progress** to verify the objective.